wjdwls0630/khu_sensor/README.md

 ---
 ### mpr121_controller.v
-mpr121_controller is the module which control MPR121 chip operation.
+mpr121_controller is the module which controls MPR121 chip operation.
 It offers Read and Write register operation through I2C communication.
+**this module must use in tandem with i2c_master.v**

 #### Port Lists